 Although not particularly affordable, the 1985 IWC Da Vinci Ref.
 3750 enjoyed an unprecedented level of success among discerning customers thanks to its accurate IWC Caliber 79261 perpetual calendar movement and the price that was just about half of that of its closest competitors.

-Based on the industry workhorse ETA Valjoux 7750 chronograph movement that was introduced 10 years earlier, the new caliber was equipped with such functions as the moonphase indicator and a perpetual calendar complication that would require no adjustment until the year 2499!
+Based on the ETA Valjoux 7750 chronograph movement, the industry workhorse that ETA introduced 10 years earlier, the 2009 caliber sports such functions as the moon-phase indicator and a perpetual calendar complication that would require no adjustment until the year 2499!

-The new iteration of the model, the IWC Da Vinci Perpetual Calendar Chronograph was presented at SIHH 2009.
-I highly doubt that it will become a sea change timepiece for the industry but it is nevertheless one of the most interesting watches revealed in the last couple of years.
+IWC presented the new iteration at the SIHH 2009 show.
+I highly doubt that the Da Vinci Perpetual Calendar Digital Date-Month will become a sea-change timepiece for the industry but it is nevertheless one of the most interesting collections revealed in the last couple of years.

-Powered by an in-house Caliber 89800 built of 474 parts, the watch features a highly sophisticated perpetual calendar.
-Once properly set, the watch will need its first and, theoretically, the last adjustment by one day on 1 March, 2100.
+Boasting an in-house Caliber 89800 built of 474 parts, the Da Vinci features a highly sophisticated perpetual calendar.
+Once properly set, the calendar will need its first and, theoretically, the last adjustment by one day on 1 March 2100.

 What’s most interesting about the calendar is that it displays both date and month in digital format.
-Instead of the usual “JUL”, “FEB” and “OCT” abbreviations it will display “07”, “02” and “10” in its right window located between the 2 o’clock and the 3 o’clock in perfect symmetry with the date window placed on the left side of the dial.
+Instead of the usual “JUL”, “FEB” and “OCT” abbreviations, it will display “07”, “02” and “10” in its right window located between 2 o’clock and 3 o’clock in perfect symmetry with the date window placed on the left side.

-Like, say, Jules Audemars 30th Anniversary Perpetual Calendar by another Swiss manufacture Audemars Piguet or a more recent Glashütte Original Senator Navigator Perpetual Calendar military-styled “aviator”.
+Like, say, Jules Audemars 30th Anniversary Perpetual Calendar by another iconic Swiss-based manufacture Audemars Piguet or a more recent Glashütte Original Senator Navigator Perpetual Calendar military-styled “aviator”.

 The will be available soon in a gold and platinum version with the latter limited to only 500 units and probably priced around $70,000.